elsayed-lab/utr_analysis/README.md

 1. Given SL sequence, find all paired reads containing >= n bases of the SL sequence (current default n=10).
-2. Remove reads where matching sequence is internal (SL must be at either end of a read)
+2. Remove reads where matching sequence is internal (Optional; although in theory all SL-containing reads should have the SL fragment at the upstream end of the read, in practice there are many chimeric reads with unrelated fragments further upstream resulting in valid internal SL sequences.)
-   - UPDATE: This may not be the case!
-It appears that many valid SL read contain unrelated sequence at the left of the read (adapter?) that make this filtering step overly stringent.
-   - TODO: Check to see if Trimming adapter sequence improves this picture.
 3. Remove SL portion of sequence and map back to original genome -- site of mapping indicates location of splice acceptor site.